 - Benefits administration

-Although a typical HR coordinator doesn't need strong decision-making skills, they need to be a reliable backbone inside the HR department.
+Although a typical HR coordinator role doesn’t involve making crucial company decisions, still they are a reliable backbone inside the HR department.

-Besides the general support, one of the most typical HR administrative duties is maintaining HRIS and employee records such as salary, personal information, turnover rates, etc.
+Besides general support, one of the most typical HR coordinator duties is maintaining HRIS and employee records such as salary, personal information, turnover rates, etc.

 Documentation is crucial to any business administration for legal and functional reasons.
-Keeping track helps ensure meeting goals and delivering on employee requirements, which results in better employee engagement and employee relations inside and outside the HR department.
+Keeping track of the records ensures meeting goals and delivering on employee requirements, which results in better employee engagement and relations both inside and outside the HR department.

-Typically, an HR coordinator needs to keep records both in digital and paper form, but with automation and better HR software, the need for paper form diminishes.
+An HR coordinator needs to keep records both in digital and paper form, but with automation and better HR software, the need for paper forms diminishes.

 According to PwC’s Human Resources Technology Survey, the top three needs for technical assistance inside human resources are talent acquisition tools (49%), employee experience management (48%), and skills mapping and career pathing (46%).

-An HR coordinator needs to hone technical skills to maintain a clear overview of employee data.
+An HR coordinator must exhibit technical skills to maintain a clear overview of employee data.

-Like an HR coordinator assists HR managers, they also help hiring managers.
-They typically support candidate sourcing, background checks, shortlisting, and issuing employment contracts.
+Just as HR coordinators assist HR managers, they also help to hire managers.
+They support candidate sourcing, background checks, shortlisting, and issuing employment contracts.

-An HR coordinator will rarely interview candidates or do screenings.
+An HR coordinator does not interview candidates or do screenings.
 Instead, they assist with HR events inside the recruitment process, such as labor relations.

-While an HR coordinator doesn't need high-level interpersonal skills for talent acquisition, they still need strong communication skills due to constant communication with the manager.
-An hr coordinator might still review and filter resumes for qualified candidates.
-But they will rarely have direct contact with candidates until later hiring stages.
+While HR coordinators don’t have to master the art of talent acquisition, they still need strong communication skills due to constant communication with the manager.
+An HR coordinator might still review and filter resumes for qualified candidates.
+But they have direct contact with candidates until later hiring stages.

-Additionally, an HR coordinator will also update job requirements and job descriptions for necessary positions.
+Moreover, an HR coordinator updates job requirements and job descriptions for the necessary positions.

-Overseeing and adhering to labor laws is crucial for any company.
+Overseeing and adhering to labor laws is crucial for any company and HR professionals help ensure compliance with the law.
 Most companies communicate with external agencies to get the latest updates.
-But every company needs someone who'll check these third-party sites.
+But every company needs someone who’ll check these third-party sites.

 According to SHRM, human error is the most common reason for security breaches and other failures (52%).
 Meaning that although a semi-active duty, it’s essential that the HR coordinator stays diligent and proactive.

-It's also possible that the HR coordinator will work with other HR professionals, such as an HR generalist, to enforce new policies and practices.
+Moreover, HR coordinators also work with other HR professionals, such as HR generalists, to enforce new policies and practices.

-Since human resources management boils down to data, it's paramount to organize the records and use them.
+Since human resources management boils down to data, it’s paramount to organize the records and use them.
 Outstanding communication with decision-makers and other departments relies on quality HR reports.
-Without it, the data will seem overwhelming and too exhausting to get anything helpful.
+Without it, the data becomes overwhelming and too exhausting for HR professionals to extract anything helpful.

-HR coordinators should have excellent reporting skills to create simple yet effective reports and presentations.
-An organization's human resources department is only good as its data.
+HR coordinators must exhibit excellent reporting skills to create simple yet effective reports and presentations.
+An organization’s human resources department is only good as its data.
 That goes for HR projects and HR events as well.

-Performance management procedures are communication processes between managers and employees to ascertain and review current employee goals and their general contribution.
+Performance management procedures are communication processes between managers and employees to ascertain and review current employee goals and contributions.

-Similar to other duties, the HR coordinator won't communicate with employees.
-But due to the HR coordinator's role in the company and the nature of performance management, the HR coordinator needs to take part.
+Similar to other duties, the HR coordinator does not directly communicate with employees.
+But due to the HR coordinator’s role in the company and the nature of performance management, the HR coordinator must take part.

 HR Coordinator Employment Requirements

-Since a human resources coordinator helps with all significant HR tasks, it can seem daunting to understand the requirements.
-But as you check a general HR coordinator job description, you'll discover that it isn't as demanding.
+Since a human resources coordinator helps with all significant HR tasks, it seems challenging to understand the requirements.
+But as you check a general HR coordinator job description, you will discover that it isn’t as demanding.

-That doesn't mean that you should take the requirements lightly.
-Here are standard requirements that you'll find in a typical HR coordinator job description.
+That doesn’t mean that you should take the requirements in a light way.
+Here are the standard requirements that you’ll find in an HR coordinator job description.

-Although HR coordinators don't have the level of responsibility such as hiring managers, they still need to understand everything inside the HR department and other departments.
+Although HR coordinators don’t have the level of responsibility as hiring managers, they still need to understand everything inside the HR department.

-Since a company is looking for a reliable HR professional who will ensure administrative tasks are taken care of, the person needs a basic understanding of general HR functions.
+Organizations prefer a reliable HR professional who looks after administrative tasks and exhibits a basic understanding of general HR functions.
 In short, the six main HR functions are: